telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/custom-mvvm-binders.md

 ---
 title: Use Custom MVVM Binders for Shapes and Connections
 page_title: Use Custom MVVM Binders for Shapes and Connections | Kendo UI Diagram
-description: "Learn how to use custom MVVM binders for shapes and connections in Kendo UI Diagram, in MVVM scenario."
+description: "Learn how to use custom MVVM binders for shapes and connections in the Kendo UI Diagram in an MVVM scenario."
 slug: howto_custommvvmbidinders_diagram
 ---

 # Use Custom MVVM Binders for Shapes and Connections

-The example below demonstrates how to create [custom MVVM binders]({%slug custombinding_mvvm_kendoui%}) for the shapes and connections DataSources.
+The following example demonstrates how to create [custom MVVM binders]({%slug custombinding_mvvm_kendoui%}) for the shapes and connections.

-The benefits of that are:
+By using this approach, you can:

-* more control over the data bound;
+* Have more control over the bound data.
-* using recursive logic over the data;
+* Use recursive logic over the data.
-* update shapes and connections data separately.
+* Update shapes and connections data separately.

 ###### Example